krismaitra/getncleandata/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-## Description of the variables in the tidy_data.txt file
+## Description of the variables in the tidy dataset

 The tidy dataset consists of 10299 observations of 88 variables, extracted our of the 563 variables in the original dataset.